EliasBcd/HR/README.md

 -	Grant qualifications according to whatever logic you specify

 Other:
--	Integration with Prolific and other cloud services
 -   Sending payments via PayPal/Venmo/etc.
 -   Reading URL query strings from incoming participants and sending them to oTree via the "participant vars" API endpoint.